cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

 ![](/assets/images/mathfield/virtual-keyboard.png)

-To display variants related to a key, press and hold it.
+**To display variants related to a key**, press and hold it.
 Not all keys have variants, though.

 ![](/assets/images/mathfield/alt-keys.png){.max-w-md}